keithmburu/courses/cs2/lab7.md

 The purpose of this lab is to give you practice writing and structuring a C++ program.

-Hyptertext markup language (HTML) is the original language or web pages.
+Hyptertext markup language (HTML) is the original language of web pages.
 It was grown more complex over the decades, but the basic idea is simple.
 An HTML file is a text file with *tags* that determine how the various text and images will be displayed on the page.
 The web browser _parses_ the .html file (just as the Java and C++ compilers parse the .java and .cpp files) and displays interprets it to display rich text.

 For example, to display the title of a web page, which would appear in the title bar, you would type the following: